×

 Verification

-1. Log in to the cluster by running the following command:
+1. Log in to the cluster by entering the following command:

 $ oc login --token ${VNC_TOKEN}

-2. Use virtctl to test access to the VNC console of the VM by running the following command:
+2. Test access to the VNC console of the VM by using the virtctl command:

 $ virtctl vnc <vm_name> -n <namespace>